Michae1CC/reading-notes/Node Design Patterns/Chapter 3.md

 ### Callbacks and Events
-- A callback is a function invoked by by the runtime with the result of an aysnc operation
+- A callback is a function invoked by by the runtime with the result of an async operation - pg 64
+- In functional programming, continuation style passing refers to when a callback is passed as an argument to another function and is invoked with the result when the operation completes.
+- Every time the event loop takes a full trip we call it a tick.
+When we pass a function to `process.nextTick()`, we instruct the engine to invoke this function at the end of the current operation, before the next event loop tick starts.
+The event loop is busy processing the current function code.
+When this operation ends, the JS engine runs all the functions passed to nextTick calls during that operation.
+It's the way we can tell the JS engine to process a function async (after the current function), but as soon as possible, not to queue it.
+- Calling `setTimeout(() => {}, 0)` will execute the function at the end of the next tick, much later than using `nextTick` which prioritizes the call and executes it just before the beginning of the next tick. pg 72